posted 14 Mar 2016

 are usually unable to install lein via their preferred package manager.
 That’s a

-minor problem compared to a lot of other issues that we all want fixed.
-But
+minor problem compared to a lot of other issues that we all want to be fixed.

-trying to fix the bigger issues – especially when you don't know exactly how it
+But trying to fix the bigger issues – especially when you don’t know exactly how

 exploration and lots of testing.
 And most of the big remaining issues may cause

 That’s a problem since Leiningen is a relatively important project in the Clojure community.
 And although we’re not extremely pedantic about semantic versioning, going from 2.x to 2.y should not intentionally cause any (big) breakage.
 As a result, many of these big changes are planned for 3.0.
 But we’d obviously like to try these things out and figure out whether the ideas are worth pursuing or not.

 And this is where Inlein can help: Although it has a different purpose, it’s a small, new program which is built up very similar to Leiningen itself.
 Testing out new things in Inlein is much easier and will cause fewer issues, if any at all.
 If the ideas work out and we can figure out the nitty-gritty details, then it’s interesting to see if we can implement them for Leiningen too.